How to Create Regional Load Balancers

 Create a Load Balancer Using the Control Panel

 1. Choose a Load Balancer type.
-Choose Regional to create a regional load balancer.
-To create a Global load balancer, see How to Create a Global Load Balancer.
+Select Regional.
+To create a global load balancer instead, see How to Create a Global Load Balancer.
+You cannot change the type after the load balancer is created.

 The load balancer’s scaling configuration allows you to adjust the load balancer’s number of nodes.
 The number of nodes determines: